Frequently Asked Questions

 3. Receive a check to use any way you see fit

-What do I have to pay before I get money from the plan?
+What do I have to pay before I get a benefit from the plan?

 When can I file a claim?

 Right after a qualified expense.
-Once you have a receipt for a medical cost that is covered by your hospital and doctor fixed indemnity plan, you just send it in along with a completed claim form.
+Once you have received services for expenses that are covered by your hospital and doctor fixed indemnity plan, you send in a claim.
 You are then paid the preset amount.

 Why would I buy indemnity insurance?